The Murder on the Links: Book dedication

-Christie refers here to her first husband, Archibald Christie (1890–1962) from whom she was divorced in 1928.
+Christie refers here to her first husband, Archibald Christie (1889–1962) from whom she was divorced in 1928.

 Dustjacket blurb

 The dustjacket front flap of the first edition carried no specially written blurb.
 Instead it carried quotes of reviews for The Mysterious Affair at Styles whilst the back jacket flap carried similar quotes for The Secret Adversary.

 Adaptations

 Theatre

 The Murder on the Links was adapted for the stage by American playwright Steven Dietz in 2021.
 Performed by an ensemble cast of six, with Poirot and Hastings played by either male or female actors, this serio-comic adaptation is scheduled to premiere in San Diego (North Coast Repertory Theatre) and at the Laguna Playhouse in 2023.

+A separate adaptation debuted at Two River Theater in September of 2025.
+This version, written and directed by Darko Tresnjak, removed several characters and changed the denouement.
+In this version of the story, Jack and Marthe are half-siblings from Conneau and Madame Beroldy's affair.
+Jack kills Marthe as revenge for killing his father and is executed for her murder.

 Radio

 The Murder on the Links was presented as a one-hour, thirty-minute radio adaptation in the Saturday Night Theatre strand on BBC Radio 4 on 15 September 1990, the centenary of Christie's birth.
 It was repeated on 8 July 1991 and again in 2015.
 John Moffatt starred as Poirot.
 The play's recording took place on 21 June 1989 at Broadcasting House.
 It was adapted by Michael Bakewell and produced and directed by Enyd Williams.